itsnahmias/RenderStrip/README.md

 # RenderStrip
-An after effects scripts that you can enjoy of
+After effects scripts that will help your workflow